 Similar to local plumbers or electricians that perform tasks such as wiring a new alarm system or fixing a leaking pipe, pet sitters must also maintain the right bonding and liability coverage that protects your home and you against a claim that could come about due to this person’s negligence.

 However, many home and pet owners often overlook this importance when they hire some-one to look after their pets.
 In most cases they often use a friend, neighbor or the neighbors or friends child or teenager.
 They often are not aware of the liability risks or exposures that are involved.
 This is somewhat surprising as pet sitters will generally have full access to a home that is unsupervised for much longer time frames when compared to any other service contractor type.
 Over and above this, pet sitters take on an added responsibility in the way of protecting the owner of the pet against a possible injury to property or other people when the animal is taken outside of the premises.
 If you want to hire a pet sitter, there are some steps you must take to ensure you only avail yourself of the best help available out there.

 Below are a few examples that are able to portray why it is so important to only hire bonded, insured and professional pet sitters:

-•The owner of the pet asks a neighbors teenager to come over and care for the dog as well as collect the mail while they are away.
+- The owner of the pet asks a neighbors teenager to come over and care for the dog as well as collect the mail while they are away.
 When the family arrives home the backyard and home is littered with cigarettes and beer bottles.
 Inside the home the contents and furniture are in complete disarray and there are cigarette burns in the carpet.

-•Pet owners contact a pet sitter out of the local newspaper to care for their black 7 month old lab.
+- Pet owners contact a pet sitter out of the local newspaper to care for their black 7 month old lab.
 They tell the sitter that the dog should be crated at night if inside the home and that the dog is incredibly scared of thunderstorms.
 One fatal night a thunderstorm occurs and the sitter has forgotten to put the puppy in the crate.
 The next day the sitter returns to find Persian rugs and expensive couches that have been destroyed and that the dog has gone to the toilet in various parts of the home.

-•The owner of a dog tells the pet sitter that the dog will need to be taken for a walk on daily basis at the nearby park.
+- The owner of a dog tells the pet sitter that the dog will need to be taken for a walk on daily basis at the nearby park.
 The sitter decides to play Frisbee with the dog.
 When the dog is returning to the sitter he sees a woman who has stopped to have a conversation with the sitter.
 The dog jumps up on the woman and knocks her to the ground which results in her tearing ligaments in the area of her knee.